You’re writing. It’s helping. It’s still not converting

 And here’s what happens when you do:

-✔️ You find yourself saying the right words in networking conversations—and referral partners finally remember what you actually do
+✔️ You find yourself saying the right words in networking conversations.
+Referral partners finally remember what you actually do

-✔️ Your blog posts, newsletters, or podcast episodes stop blending in—and start getting bookmarked, shared, and quoted by the kinds of clients you love working with
+✔️ Your blog posts, newsletters, or podcast episodes stop blending in.
+They start getting bookmarked, shared, and quoted by the kinds of clients you love working with

 And perhaps most importantly?